coatespeter/hangman/README.md

 - The hangman ASCII art image was taken from [https://patorjk.com/software/taag/#p=testall&h=3&v=3&f=Graffiti&t=Hangman]
 - I used a youtube tutorial to help me with the logic of the game.
 I also used this resource for the game stage images of the hangman.
 The link to the tutorial is [https://www.youtube.com/watch?v=m4nEnsavl6w&t=1s]
 - I used a course called 100 days of python from Udemey and specifically the section on building a hangman game to help me with the game logic.
 The link to the course is [https://www.udemy.com/course/100-days-of-code/]
+- The clear screen function was taken from [https://stackoverflow.com/questions/2084508/clear-terminal-in-python]